DIMENSIONS: Tobacco Free Program

 The Advanced Techniques training is a train-the-trainer model, meaning participants will leave the training with the materials and knowledge to train others at their organization.

-Next Training: Check Back Soon
+Next Virtual Training:

 Learn how to successfully negotiate the treatment of tobacco cessation in different healthcare settings